-Continuation of FR 102.
-Students will hone basic language skills acquired in FR 101-102 through reading, conversation, oral presentations, writing, listening, watching movie excerpts and making their own short videos.
+Students will hone basic language skills acquired in FR 101-102 through reading, conversation, oral presentations, writing, listening, watching movie excerpts, and making their own short videos.
 Through these activities, students will gradually develop confidence and fluency in written and oral expression.
 Cultural presentations will enhance knowledge and appreciation of the French language and the Francophone world.
-To this end special attention will be given to French Speaking Oceania, in particular Tahiti and New Caledonia.
+Special attention will be given to French-speaking Oceania, in particular Tahiti and New Caledonia.

-Prerequisites: FR 102 with a grade of C or better or
+FR 102 with a grade of C or better or equivalent or Instructor approval